 Questions?
 ROC staff will answer questions about these roles, also those related to investigator rights to findings.

-Conflict of Interest– these occur when there are competing research responsibilities for investigators.
+These COI occur when there are competing research responsibilities for investigators.
 These cannot be avoided, but there are times when steps must be taken to insure good practice.